This was not the threesome with my husband I imagined

 CML became that thrid wheel in our threesome sex stories!

 Humour, for us, was a great way to do that.
 Comedy allows us to confront painful truths with a laugh.
-After all, tragedy plus time equals comedy.
+After all, tragedy plus time equals comedy when talking about cancer.

 It’s impossible to beat that.